Mold: Pharmaceuticals from molds

-Alexander Fleming's accidental discovery of the antibiotic penicillin involved a Penicillium mold called Penicillium rubrum (although the species was later established to be Penicillium rubens).
-Fleming continued to investigate Penicillin, showing that it could inhibit various types of bacteria found in infections and other ailments, but he was unable to produce the compound in large enough amounts necessary for production of a medicine.
-His work was expanded by a team at Oxford University; Clutterbuck, Lovell, and Raistrick, who began to work on the problem in 1931.
-This team was also unable to produce the pure compound in any large amount, and found that the purification process diminished its effectiveness and negated the anti-bacterial properties it had.
+Alexander Fleming's accidental discovery of the antibiotic penicillin involved a Penicillium mold then called Penicillium rubrum (although the species was later established to be Penicillium rubens).
+Fleming continued to investigate penicillin, showing that it could inhibit various types of bacteria found in infections and other ailments, but he was unable to produce the compound in amounts large enough for the production of a medicine.
+His work was expanded by a team at Oxford University: Clutterbuck, Lovell, and Raistrick, who began to work on the problem in 1931.
+This team was also unable to produce the pure compound in large amounts, and found that the purification process diminished its effectiveness and negated its anti-bacterial properties.

 Howard Florey, Ernst Chain, Norman Heatley, Edward Abraham, also all at Oxford, continued the work.
 They enhanced and developed the concentration technique by using organic solutions rather than water, and created the "Oxford Unit" to measure penicillin concentration within a solution.
-They managed to purify the solution, increasing its concentration by 45–50 times, but found that a higher concentration was possible.
-Experiments were conducted and the results published in 1941, though the quantities of Penicillin produced were not always high enough for the treatments required.
-As this was during the Second World War, Florey sought USA Government involvement.
+They managed to purify the solution, increasing its concentration by 45–50 times, and found that a higher concentration was possible.
+Experiments were conducted and the results published in 1941, though the quantities of penicillin produced were not always high enough for the treatments required.
+As this was during the Second World War, Florey sought US government involvement.
 With research teams in the UK and some in the US, industrial-scale production of crystallized penicillin was developed during 1941–1944 by the USDA and by Pfizer.

 Several statin cholesterol-lowering drugs (such as lovastatin, from Aspergillus terreus) are derived from molds.

 The immunosuppressant drug cyclosporine, used to suppress the rejection of transplanted organs, is derived from the mold Tolypocladium inflatum.